Alexander McQueen: Early years

+Central Saint Martins

+McQueen was still hungry to learn more about designing clothes, so McKitterick suggested he see Bobby Hillson, the Head of the MA course in fashion at London art school Central Saint Martins (CSM).
+McQueen turned up at CSM with a pile of sample clothing and no appointment, seeking a job teaching pattern cutting.
+Hillson considered him too young for this, but based on the strength of his portfolio, and despite his lack of formal qualifications, accepted McQueen into the 18-month master's-level fashion design course.
+Unable to afford the tuition, he borrowed £4,000 from his aunt Renee to cover it.

-McQueen initially applied for a job as a pattern cutter tutor at Central Saint Martins, which he failed to get as he was aged 21 and too young to teach students of his own age.
-However, based on the strength of his portfolio, Bobby Hillson, the Head of the Masters course at St Martins, encouraged McQueen to enrol as a student instead.
-He received his master's degree in fashion design and his 1992 MA graduation collection, titled Jack the Ripper Stalks His Victims, was bought in its entirety by magazine editor Isabella Blow.
+McQueen started at CSM in October 1990.
+He met a number of his future collaborators there, including Simon Ungless, a friend and later room-mate, and Fleet Bigwood, a print tutor at the school.
+McQueen received his master's degree in fashion design after presenting his graduation collection at London Fashion Week in March 1992.
+The collection, titled Jack the Ripper Stalks His Victims, was bought in its entirety by magazine editor Isabella Blow.
 Through the early days of McQueen's career, Isabella Blow helped pave the way using her unique style and contacts to help McQueen.
 She was in many ways his mentor, which grew into a close friendship.

 Blow was said to have persuaded McQueen to use his middle name Alexander when he subsequently launched his fashion career.
 Another suggestion was that he used his middle name so as not to lose his unemployment benefits for which he was registered while still a struggling young designer under the name of Lee McQueen.
 McQueen had said that he refused to be photographed in his early career because he did not want to be recognised in the dole office.
 In the 2018 documentary McQueen, his boyfriend and assistant designer in the early days, Andrew Groves, said that McQueen dictated that they could only show him from behind to avoid being identified and losing his unemployment benefits – his only significant means of income at that time.